AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 console.log('Error or Done' + result);

 ```
 One of benefits of **Script language** is that it does't need to precompile into machine code.
 It is all dynamic.
 There generally are two step: **Interpretation** and **Excecution**.
 The duty of interpretation is Object-Building process. when this javascript file is loaded it'll be evaled with **global scope**. and **magic** happens.
-First, **Original Code** then is interpred. all internal functions will created recursively and include **local var declaration**, **excecutable code** can be actually executed when it needs to be invoked.
+First, **Original Code** then is interpred. all internal functions will created recursively and include **local var declaration**, **excecutable code** can be actually executed when it needs to be invoked with unique functional scope.
 Now, you will understand why we can not believe the excecution order based on literal sequence:

 ```javascript